 Coenzyme Q10 is present in almost all the cells in our body and in lipoproteins.
-Practically every cell has the ability to synthesize Coenzyme Q10.
+Practically every cell has the ability to synthesize Coenzyme Q10 but production starts to decrease in our 20s.
 The endogenous synthesis of CoQ10 happens to be a very complex process requiring numerous vitamins such as vitamin B6, vitamin B12, folic acid, niacinamide, pantothenic acid and vitamin C, and also certain trace elements.
 The quinone ring structure is derived from the amino acid tyrosine, the methyl groups on the ring supplied by methionine, and the isoprenoid side chain coming from the mevalonate pathway (the same pathway shared by cholesterol).
 Thus the production of CoQ10 is dependent on an adequate supply of numerous precursors and cofactors, and a deficiency of one or more of these essential components can adversely affect the production of adequate amounts of CoQ10.

 Absorb Science’s Coenzyme Q10 is made by fermentation process.
 Commercially there is also a semisynthetic process for producing CoQ10 using Solanesol, a tobacco byproduct.